chipsalliance/VeeRwolf/README.md

     fusesoc run --target=sim --tool=rivierapro swervolf

+After building any of the targets, there will now be a `build` in your workspace.
+This directory contains everything needed to rebuild the target.
+It can be safely removed and gets rebuilt when building a target again.
+To use a different build directory, pass `--build-root=<output dir>` to the run arguments.

 ### Run a precompiled example in simulation

 In simulation, SweRVolf supports preloading an application to memory with the `--ram_init_file` parameter.
 SweRVolf comes bundled with some example applications in the `sw` directory.

-To build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim swervolf --ram_init_file=../cores/Cores-SweRVolf/sw/zephyr_hello.vh`.
+To build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim swervolf --ram_init_file=$SWERVOLF_ROOT/sw/zephyr_hello.vh`.
-To build and run this example on Riviera-Pro: `fusesoc run --target=sim --tool=rivierapro swervolf --ram_init_file=../cores/Cores-SweRVolf/sw/zephyr_hello.vh`.
+To build and run this example on Riviera-Pro: `fusesoc run --target=sim --tool=rivierapro swervolf --ram_init_file=$SWERVOLF_ROOT/sw/zephyr_hello.vh`.

 After running the above command, the simulation model should be built and run.
 At the end it will output